-Women smokers who quit before 40 gain nine years in lifespanOctober 27th, 2012 in Addiction /
+Women smokers who quit before 40 gain nine years in lifespanOctober 27, 2012 in Medicine & Health / Addiction

 Women can add nine years to their lives by quitting smoking before the age of 40 but still face a 20-percent higher death rate than those who never smoked, a study said Saturday.

 Published in The Lancet, a survey of nearly 1.2 million women in Britain showed that smoking throughout adulthood chopped on average 11 years off lifespan.

 These results echoed the findings of earlier research conducted on men.

 Among women who kicked the habit before the age of 40, the researchers measured an average lifespan gain of more than nine years compared with those who never stopped.